Gradings and Assessments

 Visit Cornwall members providing holiday accommodation are required to meet one of the following standards:

-a) National Quality Assessment Scheme - (Visit England) (The AA)
+a) National Quality Assessment Scheme - VisitEngland, the AA or Quality in Tourism

 b) Visit Cornwall Recognised Inspection Scheme